 That Apps installation folder will appear.
 And, you can see the Shortcut icon of that App.
 Right-click on it and follow the same procedure to add Hotkey in Properties Window.

 Method 2: Use WinHotKey Application.

 1. Download the latest version of WinHotKey and Install it on Windows PC.
-It’s free Application and takes very little time in installation.
+It’s a free Application and takes very little time to Installation.

 3. In the New Hotkey window, you can choose the key combination first.
 Like, you want to use Windows, Alt, Ctrl or Shift.

 After that, you have to select an along key.
 I suggest you choose a numeric key from the drop-down.